streetwriters/notesnook/docs/help/contents/web-clipper/clipping-your-first-web-page-with-web-clipper.md

+---
+title: Clipping your first webpage with web clipper
+description: Clip web pages & save interesting things you find on the web with Notesnook web clipper in a private & secure way.
+---

-# Clipping your first web page
+# Clipping your first webpage with web clipper

-## Connecting with the web app
+## Connecting the with the web app

 Before you can clip pages, you must connect the web clipper with the Notesnook web app.
 The web clipper works completely offline and relies on the web app to sync & save your clips.